 Symptoms and signs of autism appear in a child when he/she is very young.
 Autism cannot be completely cured, but with therapies and support from non-profitable groups like Autism Connect, people with autism spectrum disorder can recover from their symptoms and lead quality of life.

-Producing suitable facial expression is an important and a pleasant social interaction!
-A smile shows interest while a frown displays indifference, but people with autism have a problem in demonstrating appropriate facial expressions, or may remain expressionless or give looks that are difficult to interpret.
+Producing suitable facial expression is an important and pleasant social interaction!
+A smile shows interest while a frown displays indifference, but people with autism have a problem in demonstrating appropriate facial expressions or may remain expressionless or give looks that are difficult to interpret.
 Thus, people with autism spectrum disorder have more trouble making spontaneous expressions than intentional ones.

 Most people with autism have difficulty understanding facial expressions and deducing the ‘body language’ of others.
 They also cannot produce appropriate facial expressions in the right situation and sometimes give ambiguous looks.
 People often take things the wrong way as they do not use the right body language.